-How to Get Rid of Dog Fleas Using a Soap Massage Treatment
+How to Get Rid of Dog Fleas Using a Bath and Soap

 All dog owners have encountered fleas: the most annoying, frustrating, time-consuming "skin disease" (if we may call it that) of all.
 Fleas feast on our pets but aren't too picky and will feast on humans, too!

 Yes, fleas do not hesitate to attack us humans or any other blood source.
-This is where the more severe problems arise: Flea allergy dermatitis (FAD), tapeworms, and stomach flu/fever affect humans as well as pets.
+This is where the more severe problems arise: flea allergy dermatitis (FAD), tapeworms, and stomach flu/fevers that affect humans as well as pets.

 Of course, aside from medical reasons, there are many reasons to want to rid your pet of fleas.
 Here's how to control them effectively with soap.